 Clement was a Quaker and a man of strong business principles.
 His customers appreciated his unfailing reliability; his heavily laden delivery bike was always on time, whilst suppliers welcomed his excellent payment record.

 Before and after World War One, five of Clement’s sons came into the business, which made possible expansion beyond Eastbourne.
 Soon branches were thriving at Redhill, Tunbridge Wells, Guildford, Horsham and Bexhill.

 At the close of World War II the huge programme of rebuilding and repair work saw Brewers grow to meet the demand for decorating materials.
 During this period branches opened throughout the South of England and South London – with the third generation of the family picking up the baton.
-Later the fourth generation has seen moves into the West of England, North London and, more recently, East Anglia and the Midlands.
+Later the fourth generation has seen moves into East Anglia, the Midlands and, more recently the North of England.